There are many tactics you can use to attract loyal B2B customers via your Web site. Above all, you must demonstrate value.

 You only have a few seconds to demonstrate your value.
 Have a laser-like focus without unnecessary distractions.

 At alarming rates, many top e-commerce Web sites risk losing sales because they’re too slow.
-So be careful about adding bells and whistles.
+Vital in SEO, search engine optimization, Google warns about download speed.

 5. Strive for thought leadership